 Diagnosing, predicting, and optimizing.
 These are the three most important advantages of this method.

-The User Journey Map allows you to identify points and the most inefficient elements of the process, which are characterized by the highest loss of potential.
-As well as generating the biggest risks.
+The User Journey Map allows you to identify points and the most inefficient elements of the process, which are characterized by the highest potential loss.
+As well as generating the most significant risks.
 Causing a decline in Conversion and Retention rates.
 Increasing Bounce Rate.

 The User Journey Map (UX Journey Map) allows you to make more relevant and reasonable optimizations.

 At the stage of designing a digital product, it allows to develop a common perspective for the whole team creating a product or service.